INNVTV/NetCore-Clean-Architecture/README.md

 ## Service-to-service Communication
 Examples of clients accessing the service layer are shown in both REST and gRPC flavors.

-## Logging
+## Activity Logging

+In addition to diagnostics logging found in the Performance and Logging Pipleines you should consider implementing application activity logging.

-In addition to Event Source logging we also log activities via ICoreActivityLogger.
-These are used for human readable logs for platform and account admins to view in their respective portals.
+These are used for human readable logs for platform and account admins to view in their respective portals and can be focused on user activity that focuses on the domain and not the infrastructure.

+While it is tempting to add this to a Pipeline Behavior - considering the fact that you will want to run authentication/authorization checks (see: authentication/authorization below), manage role allowances and log user details with the activity - this could be better suited to the Service layer where you are closer to the user request and can use this as a gateway to the Commands/Queries in the Application layer below.
+This also allows you to be more flexible in how you address activity logs as you can check for successes or failures on the Commands/Queries made and decide if certain requests are worth logging.
+YOu may also want to diferentiate between Account and Platform users and store activities in seperate logs.

+## Authentication/Authorization
+Authorization is left open. .Net Core Identity or Azure Active Directory (including the B2C variant) should all be considered.

 ## Containerization
 Docker is used on all projects/solutions to manage local builds and deploy to multi-enviornment configurations.

 ## Configuration
 We use .Net Cores built in with Docker and Docker compose helping to manage builds for specific enviornments

-## Authorization
-.Net Core Identity is used. (...or ADB2C) Users are assigned to a Account object.

-Authorization is built into all Command related methods via MediatR

 ## AutoMapper
 AutoMapper Mappings are configured within the Core.Startup.AutoMapperConfiguration Class